 You should regularly review your banking arrangements to ensure that you are getting a competitive deal, suited to your organisation.
 As a result of your reviews you may want to consider changing your bank.
 Account switching is becoming easier and faster.
 UK Finance has an account switching service which is free to use for consumers, small charities, small businesses and small trusts.
 The service is designed to make switching current accounts simpler, and more reliable

-Do you have to be a registered charity to have a charity bank account?
+Do you have to be a registered charity to operate a charity bank account?

-If you are opening a charity account, banks generally require some proof of charity identification - a charity registration or tax reference number, for example.
+Unregistered charities can open a bank account too.
+Banks generally require some proof of charity identification such as a registration number or tax reference.
+For an unregistered charity, the minutes of a meeting and your constitution may be acceptable.
 Speak to your bank and ask what they require.